plooploops/active-directory-b2c-dotnet-webapp-and-webapi/README.md

 It would be good to separate out a `Multi-layer build` vs. a `local build` (via Docker Support).

-For a `local build` with Docker support has contents to ignore the obj folder in the .dockerignore file.
+For a `local build` with Docker support, the .dockerignore file has contents to ignore the obj folder.
 For the `Multi-layer build`, this file is intentionally left empty.

 The Dockerfile would also look different for this `local build` approach:
 ```